-A journey through the criminal justice system begins when a police officer says "You are under arrest."
-At that point, a person is in police custody and is no longer free to leave.
-Handcuffs or physical restraints may be used for officer safety but are not always needed.
+A journey through the criminal justice system begins when a police officer says, "You're under arrest."
+At that point, a person is in police custody because they're not free to leave.
+Officers can use handcuffs or physical restraints for safety, but these are not always needed.

 An arrest is the formal exercise of police restraint over a person until they are officially released.
 This article discusses the circumstances under which an officer can make an arrest.

 The Police Officer Personally Observes a Crime

 If a police officer sees someone commit a crime, they can take that person into custody.
 For example, say an officer on street patrol witnesses a purse-snatching theft.
 They can immediately arrest the purse-snatcher for the criminal offense.

 Personal observation arrests often occur in the context of traffic crimes.
 A patrol officer equipped with speed detection radar or laser equipment witnesses speeding.
 They can pursue the vehicle and pull over the driver.